English rugby union system

 Rugby union in England is organised as a multi-tier league pyramid linking fully professional national divisions to regional community competitions, with promotion and relegation connecting most levels.
-Since 2022–23 the RFU has operated a revised competition framework across the community game, and from 2023–24 promotion and relegation at the top has been conducted via a two-legged play-off between the Premiership’s bottom club and the RFU Championship winners, subject to minimum standards criteria.
+Since 2022–23, the RFU has operated a revised competition framework across the community game, and from 2023–24 promotion and relegation at the top has been conducted via a two-legged play-off between the Premiership’s bottom club and the RFU Championship winners, subject to minimum standards criteria.
 In the women’s game, Premiership Women’s Rugby (PWR) sits at the top of a pyramid administered under RFU competition regulations.

 Men’s rugby union operates a tiered system from Premiership Rugby and the RFU Championship through National League 1 and National League 2 (East/West/North) to regional divisions, with promotion and relegation linking the tiers.
 League sizes and formats are set in RFU Regulation 6 and reviewed on a multi-year cycle.

 Women’s rugby union follows a similar pyramid headed by Premiership Women’s Rugby (PWR), a semi-professional national competition run under RFU regulations.
 Entry and exit to PWR are managed by licence rather than automatic promotion and relegation; below the top tier are Championship 1 North and South and regional leagues.

 History

 Historically, there were no leagues allowed as these were seen as a sign of professionalism.
-In the 1970s the RFU allowed the creation of regional merit leagues with the most significant ones being the North, Midlands, South West and London merit leagues.
-In 1984 the RFU approved the creation of two national merit tables where clubs had to play a minimum of eight games against the clubs in their division.
+In the 1970s, the RFU allowed the creation of regional merit leagues with the most significant ones being the North, Midlands, South West and London merit leagues.
+In 1984, the RFU approved the creation of two national merit tables where clubs had to play a minimum of eight games against the clubs in their division.
 1985 saw the creation of a third national merit league.
-In 1987 this was formed into a true national league system.
+In 1987, this was formed into a true national league system.

 Previous restructures

 The format and competitiveness of the leagues has changed greatly since the leagues were first formed and a widespread and global restructuring of the leagues was announced in November 2008, for implementation from the 2009–10 season.
 Under this new structure, the top league remained the 12-team Gallagher Premiership.
-The second tier league was rebranded and restructured as the RFU Championship which replaced the old National Division One.
+The second tier league was rebranded and restructured as the RFU Championship, which replaced the old National Division One.
 This league also had 12 teams, and like the Premiership, is professional.
 Beneath the two professional leagues, the National Leagues were restructured to include a new 16 team National League 1, 16 team National League 2 South and 16 team National League 2 North.
 The four top regional leagues became part of National League 3 at level five.

 For the 2017-18 season, the National League 3 leagues were renamed to have Premier as part of their title in order to make a distinction between regional rugby union and the National Leagues above.
-Other changes that season saw London 3 North East be replaced by two new leagues - London 3 Eastern Counties and London 3 Essex - with teams transferred depending on location.
+Other changes that season saw London 3 North East replaced by two new leagues - London 3 Eastern Counties and London 3 Essex - with teams transferred depending on location.